BhagyashreeVK/SensorTwitterFeeds/README.md

       Double click on it verify HTTP ports information.
 By default HTTP port is 8080.
    f.
 Right click on Server and click Start.
 It should be up and running on port 8080.
       Visit default page using URL: http://localhost:8080/
+      If the server is giving error 404, then please follow steps in the "Error Resolution" section below

 B] Import project from GitHub:
 1. Import this project into Eclipse IDE